nanand06/TipToe-Simulation/README.md

 1. **Initialization**:
    - Embeds all documents using sentence transformers
    - Clusters documents using K-means
-   - Stores embeddings and cluster assignments
+   - Stores embeddings and cluster assignments in `backend/data/` folder
+   - On subsequent runs, loads cached data from `backend/data/` for faster startup

 2. **PIR Processing**:
    - Receives encrypted query (never sees plaintext)